melmzv/sentiment-macro-dynamics/README.md

 ## 💡 Summary

-This prototype provides empirical evidence on how **central bank tone** evolved during the pivotal year of 2008.
-It uses a **transparent NLP pipeline** to trace tone dynamics at high resolution – by day, by speaker, and by quarter.
+This prototype provides empirical evidence on how **Federal Reserve tone** evolved during the pivotal year of 2008.
+It uses a **transparent NLP pipeline** to trace tone dynamics at high resolution – by pivotal event, by individual speech, and by quarter.

 Its modular structure allows for future extensions:
 - Comparing **Fed speeches vs. testimonies**